-do you know that i have written a book called 515 Clues?
-It’s true.
-It’s a non-linear narrative exploring moments of trauma and transformation in the lives of a handful of girls, queers and trans-people who communicate through bird song and candlelight, travelling through boundaries of time and reality to save each other.
+515 Clues is a non-linear narrative exploring moments of trauma and transformation in the lives of a handful of characters who communicate through bird song and candlelight, travelling through boundaries of time and reality to save each other.
 This combination of fiction, memoir, and graphic storytelling weaves a lineage of witchy magical Jewish survival through waking dream, myth, and the illumination of deep dark memory.

 here is an excerpt: